ElhadiMeriem/RestaurantManagement_JavaFX/README.md

-Top customers | User Login
+Top customers | Order details
 ------------ | -------------
  <IMG SRC="/src/17.PNG" width=800>  | <IMG SRC="/src/18.PNG" width=800>
-The Admin can see top customers using date picker | Content in the second column
+The Admin can see top customers using date picker | the admin can visualize all orders details made by the customers

-Use Case Name  | User Login
+Use Case Name  | User Register
 ------------ | -------------
  <IMG SRC="/src/19.PNG" width=800>  | <IMG SRC="/src/0.PNG" width=800>
-Content in the first column | Content in the second column
+Content in the first column |if the customer doesnt have a account he should register to the app by providing his personal information

 </p>